The defocusing energy-supercritical cubic nonlinear wave equation in dimension five: Bounds of energy-flux type and subluminality

 where the implied constant is independent of $A$.
 We may therefore conclude ($\ref{eqinclu}$) when $\beta$ is chosen sufficiently large (independent of $A$).
 Then, invoking Lemma $\ref{lem3}$, we obtain

 which establishes the desired lower bound on ($\ref{eaa3}$),

 We now establish the upper bound on ($\ref{eaa3}$).
-Using Lemma $\ref{lem2new}$ followed by the change of variables $z=x-y$ in the $x$ variable, Fubini's theorem, and the change of variables $y'=z+y$ in the $y$ variable to obtain
+Using Lemma $\ref{lem2new}$ followed by the change of variables $z=x-y$ in the $x$ variable, Fubini's theorem, and the change of variables $y'=z+y$ in the $y$ variable, we obtain